collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 Merging an upstream repository into your fork- revisit, varies by OS

-Creating and deleting branches within your repository- branch selector menu, click  NUMBER branches to delete
+Creating and deleting branches within your repository- branch selector menu, click  NUMBER branches to delete Viewing branches in your repository- branches tab, can delete, change default Create a branch by command line or in the browser below the commit message field.

 When you try to edit a repository that you do not have read/write access to, GitHub will automatically fork the repo to your user account.
 After you commit the change, you can submit a pull request.
 Or, you can click the "Fork" button.